 "My name is Rose."

-Rose scowls at him before she walks away and Scorpius thinks that her expression is the funniest thing he's seen all day.
+Rose scowls at him before she walks away and Scorpius thinks that her face is the funniest thing he's seen all week.

 (He gets an O for the essay.)